Sustainability

 Water Resource Management

 CHC Group pays close attention to changes in the water environment.
 When utilizing water resources, we comprehensively consider relevant policies and regulations, environmental risks, and business needs, striving for effective scheduling and reasonable allocation.
-Additionally, through water-saving equipment, water supply regulation, recycling, and promotion of water-saving, we continue to improve the utilization efficiency of water resources.
+Additionally, through water-saving equipment, water supply regulation, recovery and reuse of reclaimed water, and water conservation actions, we continue to improve the utilization efficiency of water resources.
 In order to strengthen water resource management, the Group also records the water use behavior, water consumption types, water consumption volume, and discharge volume of each operating site.

-In 2022, the Group’s total water consumption was 229,723 m3, and the waste intensity per million NTD revenue was 7.15 metric tons.
-Among the total water consumption, about 55% was used for construction, and 39% was used for water resource treatment.
-Although the total water consumption increased compared with the previous year, the water intensity decreased by 14% compared with the previous year, showing the effectiveness of the Group’s continuous implementation of water recycling as well as improvement of water resource utilization efficiency and other water-saving measures.
+In 2023, the Group’s total water consumption was 336,694 m3, and the water intensity per million NTD revenue was 11.00 metric tons.
+Among the total water consumption, about 72% was used for construction purposes, and 23% was used for water resource treatment.
+The total water consumption and water intensity increased compared to the previous year, primarily due to the addition of more construction projects and an expansion of manpower, resulting in higher consumption for both domestic and construction purposes.
+However, operational water usage decreased by 14.3% compared to the previous year.

 Climate Change Governance